QuantumBFS/Yao.jl/README.md

 Yao is a framework that is about to have the following features:

-- **Hierarchical APIs**
-  - APIs from **low abstraction quantum operators** to **highly abstract** circuit block objects.
 - **Extensibility**
   - define new operations with a minimum number of methods in principle.
   - extend with new operations on different hardware should be easy, (e.g GPUs, near term quantum devices, FPGAs, etc.)
 - **Efficiency**
   - comparing with python, julia have no significant overhead on small scale circuit.
-  - special methods are dispatched to frequently used blocks.
+  - special optimized methods are dispatched to frequently used blocks.
   - double interfaces "apply!" and "cache server + mat" allow us to choose freely when to sacrifice memory for faster simulation and when to sacrifice the speed to simulate more qubits.
 - **Easy to Use**
-  - As a white box simulator, it is easy to use APIs such as  `mat` and `usedbits` so that users will be aware of what they are doing right through the interface.
+  - As a white-box simulator, rather than using a black box, users will be aware of what their simulation are doing right through the interface.
+  - **Hierarchical APIs** from **low abstraction quantum operators** to **highly abstract** circuit block objects.

 ## Contribution